CivVora

 United States

-Last updated April 18, 2026.
-Full DPA, including the standard contractual clauses, is available on request.
+Last updated June 1, 2026.
+Full DPA, including the standard contractual clauses — email legal@civvora.com to start the process.

 If something goes wrong